Loading Patchies...

 JS Modules

-Import npm packages and share code between objects to keep your patches organized and reusable.
+Import npm packages and share code between objects to organize and reuse patch logic.

 Importing Packages

-Use the npm: prefix to import any package from npm (powered by esm.sh):
+Use the npm: prefix to import packages from npm through esm.sh:

 import Matter from "npm:matter-js";